labjack/labjack_kipling/docs/deprecated.md

 * node-fetch - more recent version not working with nw.js
 * mocha@7.2.0 - more recent version not working with nw.js
 * ffi-napi@2.4.6 - more recent version not working with nw.js
+* extract-zip@1.7.0 - more recent version not working with nw.js

 TODO: